-Property Туре Description Repository string A URI providing the location of the repository that contains the JSON file(s) to be included.
+Property Туре Description Repository string A URI providing the location of the repository that contains the JSON files to be included.
 The filenames of the JSON files contained in the repository are expected to follow the Redfish schema filename conventions.
 If absent, the repository location shall be the Redfish schema repository (http://redfish.dmtf.org/schemas).
 MinVersion string The minimum version required by this Redfish profile.
 The version shall be represented using a <major>.<minor>.<errata> format, including an optional errata version.
 If this property is absent, the minimum value shall be 1.0.0.</errata></minor></major> ReadRequirement string Resource-level requirement for this schema.
 See the Read requirement clause.

-Purpose string A description of the purpose of this requirement.
+Property Туре Description Purpose string A description of the purpose of this requirement.
 This text can provide justification or reasoning behind the requirement for use in the profile documentation.
 ConditionalRequirements object Resource-level conditional requirements that apply to instances of this schema.
 See the Conditional requirements clause.
-CreateResource boolean Specifies a requirement that a user may create an instance of this resource type.
+CreateResource boolean Specifies a requirement that a user may create a member of this resource.
 This normally applies to Redfish resource collections.
-If this property is absent, there is no requirement to support creation of instances of this resource type.

-Property Туре Description DeleteResource boolean Specifies a requirement that a user may delete an instance of this resource type.
+If this property is absent, there is no requirement to support creation of members of this resource.
+DeleteResource boolean Specifies a requirement that a user may delete a member of this resource.
 This normally applies to Redfish resource collections.
-If this property is absent, there is no requirement to support deletion of instances of this resource type.
-UpdateResource boolean Specifies a requirement that a user may update an instance of this resource type.
-If this property is absent, there is no requirement to support updating instances of this resource type, but individual property-level read-write requirements apply.
+If this property is absent, there is no requirement to support deletion of members of this resource.
+UpdateResource boolean Specifies a requirement that a user may update a member of this resource.
+This normally applies to Redfish resource collections.
+If this property is absent, there is no requirement to support updating of members of this resource, but individual property-level read-write requirements apply.
 URIS array An array of URI references to which the ReadRequirement and WriteRequirement are applied.
-The values shall follow the resource URI pattern definition specified in the Redfish Specification .
+The values shall follow the resource URI pattern definition specified in the Readfish Specification .